Nafeel-AC/Nafeel-AC/README.md

 # 👋 Hello, I'm Nafeel Mannan

-🚀 **Full Stack Developer & AI Engineer** passionate about building modern, scalable, and intelligent applications.
+🚀 **Full Stack Developer & AI Engineer with 2 years of experience**, passionate about building modern, scalable, and intelligent applications.
 I work across a wide range of technologies — from traditional full-stack development to **automation and cutting-edge GenAI solutions**.

 ---